Is Baby Powder Safe?

 Studies are being conducted right now to determine whether asbestos-free talcum powder (an agent found in some baby powders) is dangerous.
 While some studies have found increased rates of lung cancer (when the powder is inhaled) and ovarian cancer (when the powder is applied to the skin), the American Cancer Society hasn’t confirmed or denied these findings.1 To the world’s leading cancer scientists and doctors, cosmetic talcum powder is still innocent until proven guilty.

-Sign up for our weekly newsletter to get the latest family safety tips and product reviews on gadgets like kids smartwatches, phones, and car seats.
+Sign up to get the latest family safety tips and reviews on products like kids' smartwatches and car seats.

 By signing up, you agree to our Terms and Conditions and Privacy Policy.